Wemberly Worried Goes to College

 “Too much worry.”

 And they’re right.
-After working with students for the past thirteen years, I have seen that students end up where they are supposed to.
+After working with students for the past fifteen years, I have seen that students end up where they are supposed to.
 Even if it may not feel like it when they get the final decisions.

 Seniors, you put forth your best effort.
 You worked hard.
 You have accomplished a lot and continue to push through senioritis.
 So take another deep breath, release your worry and try to do something fun to distract yourself.

 Good luck as you find out the decisions over the next month.